<< Back to Avant Cyber Insurance

-If you have a current Avant Practice Medical Indemnity Insurance policy, you will automatically have Avant Cyber Insurance from 20 September 2019.
+If you have a current Avant Practice Medical Indemnity Insurance policy, you will automatically have Avant Cyber Insurance included as part of your cover with Avant.
 You do not need to opt-in or take any further action.
-If you purchase an Avant Practice Medical Indemnity Insurance policy after 20 September 2019 your practice will have access to Avant Cyber Insurance cover from the date your Avant Practice Medical Indemnity Insurance policy commenced.

 Avant Cyber Insurance cover is an additional benefit for your practice with your Avant Practice Medical Indemnity Insurance policy.
 This is complimentary for all eligible practices, and no additional premium is payable.

 Cover under Avant Cyber Insurance is provided to all medical practices that hold a current Avant Practice Medical Indemnity Insurance policy.